Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Dashboard reporting refers to the process of monitoring and reporting on your business performance through data visualizations, based on the KPIs and metrics that you’ve selected as relevant.
+Dashboard reporting is the process of monitoring and reporting on your business performance through data visualizations, based on the KPIs and metrics you consider relevant.

 Dashboard reporting allows you to track your performance in real-time and gives you an opportunity to react and make changes immediately if necessary, for instance, if you notice an ad campaign is wasting your budget without a decent ROI or that your churn rate is too high.